MonishaM28/Task-5-Decision-Trees-Random-Forests/README.md

-# 🌳 Task 5: Decision Trees & Random Forests
+# Task 5: Decision Trees & Random Forests

-This project is part of the **AI & ML Internship**.
-The goal is to apply **tree-based models** (Decision Tree, Random Forest, and XGBoost) on the **Heart Disease dataset** and demonstrate both technical and interpretability skills.
+The goal is to apply **tree-based models** (Decision Tree, Random Forest) on the **Heart Disease dataset** and demonstrate both technical and interpretability skills.

 ---